-- how you determine what treatment and/or other corrective action should be applied before the water can be used in the business, e.g.: - taking measures to protect the water source from contamination (e.g. ensuring any livestock under your control are fenced-off from access to the water source); - installing a water treatment system on all surface water sources that you use; - ensuring the system you select for water treatment (e.g. filtration and chlorination disinfection / UV disinfection) is appropriate for the contaminants that have been identified and require control.
-A range of treatment processes is available, but the effectiveness of each type depends on the contaminants that need control.
-Further information is available at: Off-the-peg Food Control Plan: Food Service and Catering.
-Section 2 The Basics: Surface water or groundwater supply [232 KB PDF].
+- how you determine what, if any, treatment and/or other corrective action should be applied, e.g.: - ensuring your bore head is designed and correctly maintained so that it provides sanitary protection.
+While your groundwater source is classified as secure, you need do nothing further; - ensuring that, on an unsecure groundwater source, the system you select for water treatment (e.g. filtration and chlorination disinfection / UV disinfection) is appropriate for the contaminants you identify need control.
+For further guidance refer to: Off-the-peg Food Control Plan: Food Service and Catering.
+Section 2 - The Basics: Surface water or groundwater supply [232 KB PDF].